godlikepanos/anki-3d-engine/Docs/CodeStyle.md

 The use of **references and pointers** is govern by some rules.
 Always use references except when you transfer or share ownership.
 Pointers are also allowed for optional data that can be nullptr.

-	// ptr is a pointer so you CAN NOT destroy it after a call to doSomething is done
+	// ptr is a pointer so you CAN NOT destroy after a call to doSomething is done
-	// ref is a reference so you CAN destroy it after a call to doSomething is done void Foo::doSomething(TypeA* ptr, TypeB& ref)
+	// ref is a reference so you CAN destroy after a call to doSomething is done void Foo::doSomething(TypeA* ptr, TypeB& ref)
 	{
 		// Store the ptr somewhere